 Unfortunately, you’ll have to avoid a lot of “fun” foods while you’re in braces.
 It won’t be forever, and by the end of treatment, you’ll have a smile worth the sacrifices you’ve made.

 While you have braces, avoid anything that is sticky or hard such as gum, candy, caramel, toffee, Tootsie Rolls, Starbursts, licorice, gummy bears, and taffy.
-Hard food, like nuts, chips, bagels, pizza crusts, pretzels, jerky, popcorn, and ice are out as well.
-You can have hard fruits, such as apples for example, but they’ll need to be cut in smaller pieces.
+Hard food, like nuts, chips, bagels, pizza crusts, pretzels, jerky, popcorn, and ice, are out as well.
+You can have hard fruits, such as apples for example, but they’ll need to be cut in small pieces.

-Use your best judgement when eating and choose softer, non-sticky foods: grapes, apple sauce, yogurt, cheese, Jell-O, pudding, and meat/fruit/veggies cut in smaller pieces.
+Use your best judgment when eating and choose softer, non-sticky foods: grapes, apple sauce, yogurt, cheese, Jell-O, pudding, and meat/fruit/veggies cut in smaller pieces.